HL7/fhir-ips/input/pagecontent/design.md

 1. One to indicate a problem from the SNOMED CT Global Patient Set (GPS) ( [CORE Problem List Finding/Situation/Event (GPS) - IPS](ValueSet-core-problem-finding-situation-event-gps-uv-ips.html) )
 1. One for  unknown or absent relevant problems ( [Absent or Unknown Problems - IPS](ValueSet-absent-or-unknown-problems-uv-ips.html) )

 Since this slicing is open, the presence of these two required value sets doesn't prevent implementers or specifiers from representing a problem by using a code from an alternative code system (e.g. ICD-11) as the primary code.
-The fragment below shows an example of an alternative representation for the problem, as used in the [Condition example](Condition-eumfh-39-07-1.html) for "Acute myocardial infarction of anterior wall" that is included in this guide.
+The code fragment below shows an example of using ICD-11 for coding the problem, as included as one of the Coding instances in the [Condition example](Condition-eumfh-39-07-1.html) for "Acute myocardial infarction of anterior wall" in this guide.

 ```
 	<code>